NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 In new PVM-4000 series bedside monitors, the VISMO PVM-4763, PVM-4753 and PVM-4733 bedside monitors are again dodging the key issue.
 The new series now offer users two MULTI sockets, each MULTI socket comes with its own one-channel IBP amplifier hardware.

 What you are really seeing is a VISMO PVM-4763 bedside monitor adding one redundant IBP hardware channel just to do what the PVM-2703 monitor could already do if the manufacturer had made use of dedicated sockets!
-The users certainly did not ask for an additional channel of IBP hardware.
+The users certainly did not ask for an additional channel of IBP hardware and we are seeing the futility of using flexible sockets.

-There is just no reason to continue the use of Smart Cables except to meet the manufacturer's own agenda in Japan, and they can keep doing it in the Japanese domestic market because users have low bargaining power in a protected market.
+There is just no reason to continue the use of Smart Cables/ MULTI sockets except to meet the manufacturer's own agenda in Japan, and they can keep doing it in the Japanese domestic market because users have low bargaining power in a protected market.

 Beware the need for network isolation units to ensure electrical safety of monitored patients